view¶

 is colored if the terminal supports colors.
 On UNIX systems (Linux, Mac OS, ...),

-the sequences are directly forwarded to the less
+the sequences are directly forwarded to the less pager command, which allows for

 navigating up and down or in horizontal direction.
 On Windows, this is not done.